 Online modules in suicide bereavement training are offered at both Level 1 and Level 2.

 Level 1 – is for those with no knowledge, a basic understanding of postvention or have an interest in a specific module

 - Talking with Children and Young People When There Has Been a Suicide

 Level 2 – is more specialised (e.g. working with therapeutic tools).
 NB: appropriate qualifications required to attend the following module

 - Applying the ‘Grief Map’ Model to Support People Bereaved by Suicide

 Cost of each ‘ON THE GO’ 90 minute online training module is £80 + VAT

-For more information about each ‘ON THE GO’ training module and to register
+For more information about each module Description of each module

 Due to the sensitive nature of this training, it is MANDATORY that your video camera is switched ON for the duration of the training.

 |Applying the ‘Grief Map’ Model||February 10th 2023 BOOK NOW|